Hi! I’m Meeshka

 Since then, I’ve developed a (mostly) healthy obsession with Cascade volcanoes.

-The mountains are where I feel most alive, but some of my most cherished memories are of beach hikes to this region’s world-class coastline destinations, like Point of Arches and Cape Flattery.
+The mountains are where I feel most alive, but some of my best days have been spent on beach hikes along this region’s world-class coastline destinations, like Point of Arches and Cape Flattery.

 FEBRUARY: Hurricane Hill Trail at Hurricane Ridge